 An article in EMS World tells us that EMS personnel face incredibly stressful, and unpredictable, situations on a daily basis.
 While many people have to deal with deadlines and obnoxious bosses, first responders do not know what the next call will bring.
 Maybe a cardiac arrest.
 Maybe a multi-trauma vehicle crash.
 No matter what comes their way, the women and men in EMS have to be ready to respond.

 And their mental health can suffer as a result.

 At the Law Offices of Kropach & Kropach, we recognize that there are many jobs in which the stress of the work performed can be overwhelming.
 We also know that this can cause mental health illnesses to develop.
-If you need a Los Angeles workers compensation attorney, you can contact us today.
+If you need a workers compensation lawyer Los Angeles California, you can contact us today.